najaf778/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ### 1. Calculating Planetary Masses
 Using $$M = \frac{4\pi^2 r^3}{G T^2}$$ we can determine the mass of a central body (e.g., the Sun, exoplanet host stars, or giant planets) by observing orbiting objects.

+### 2. Measuring Distances
+If an object's orbital period is known, its distance can be calculated.
+This was historically used to estimate Solar System dimensions.

+### 3. Exoplanet Detection
+Kepler’s Law aids in finding exoplanets via transit and radial velocity methods, helping estimate their orbits and masses.

+### 4. Orbital Stability & Dark Matter
+- Systems following $$T^2 \propto r^3$$ are gravitationally stable.
+- Deviations suggest additional planets or unseen mass (e.g., dark matter in galaxies).